jj49411/Makers_notes/Week2.md

 > Got a sense of how to review others' codes but still neeed more practice!
 > During the pairing we switched the driver-navigator role frequently and answered all the "interview questions".

-#Day 1 :
-*let-double
-*find out the solution for #middle_charcs

 ### Day 2
-- GOAL: Ruby class constants
+- GOAL: Underdstand Ruby class constants
-- REFLECTION: Knowing the use of `::` and constants.
+- REFLECTION: Knowing the use of `constants` `!!` and `::` `let double` `before` in RSpec .
 Learning the feedback skills though the workshop which I found helpful.
->
+> Today's painging was a seccess!
+I felt that my techinical/debugging/refactoring skills are better than yesterday.
+I was surprised how many knowledge gaps were actually covered in the exercise.
+> We shared ideas and communicated well as my pair is good at explaining things and using IRB as examples!

 ### Day 3
 - GOAL: